Turbulence enhances bird tail aerodynamic performance: Conclusions

 \section{Conclusions}

-To determine how turbulence affects the efficacy of bird tails at different tail angles of attack and spread angles, we measured the forces and wake generated by a robotically controlled biohybrid pigeon tail in laminar versus turbulent flow.
-Our force recordings show lift and drag coefficients do not depend on tail spread, causing lift to drag to be directly proportional to the tail area/spread.
-Wake flow measurements show how tail lift and drag forces are associated with momentum transfer in the wake and the generation of two vortical structures that are coherent in both laminar and turbulent flow.
-Introducing turbulence modulates the formation and structure of both wake vortices, which results in an unexpected doubling of the time-averaged aerodynamic forces.
-Our findings suggest the effect may be explained by turbulent flow suppressing a laminar vortex wake instability that occurs at the low Reynolds number of birds.
-Lift enhancement in turbulence has been reported before \cite{Hoffmann1991, Ravi2012, Thompson2023, Thompson2025}, regardless the large magnitude we found for a bird tail is unexpected.
-The experiments suggest that bird tail efficacy is elevated substantially in turbulence, this simplifies the mitigation of turbulent perturbations for birds and biomimetic robots harnessing biohybrid bird tails \cite{Chang2024}.
-Consequently, previous experimental measures of animal flight performance in laminar flow cannot be simply extrapolated to explain flight stability and control under turbulent conditions.
-To fully explain the mechanism that causes bird tails to work more effectively in turbulence compared to their engineering counterparts, the effect of the integral turbulence length scale on the aerodynamics of lifting surfaces needs to compared at the low Reynolds number aerodynamics of birds versus high Reynolds numbers of aircraft.
-More immediately, a pigeon tail's linear increase in aerodynamic force as a function of tail spread angle and its elevated force generation in turbulence informs the bio-inspired design of aerial robots with enhanced turbulence mitigation abilities.
+To determine how turbulence affects the efficacy of bird tails at different tail angles of attack and spread angles, we measured the forces and wake generated by a robotically controlled biohybrid pigeon tail in \textit{laminar} versus turbulent inflow conditions.
+Our force recordings show lift and drag coefficients do not depend on \del{tail spread} the aspect ratio of the tail. \del{causing} This causes the resultant forces to be directly proportional to the tail area/spread.
+Wake flow measurements show how tail lift and drag forces are associated with momentum transfer in the wake and the generation of two vortical structures that are coherent in both \textit{laminar} and turbulent \del{flow} conditions.
+Introducing freestream turbulence modulates the formation and structure of both wake vortices, which results in an unexpected doubling of the time-averaged aerodynamic forces.
+Our findings suggest the effect may be explained by \del{turbulent flow} ambient turbulence suppressing a \del{laminar} vortex wake instability that \del{occurs at the low Reynolds number of birds} develops in the absence of freestream flow perturbations.
+Lift enhancement in turbulence has been reported before for airfoils \cite{Hoffmann1991, Ravi2012, Thompson2023, Thompson2025}, regardless the large magnitude we found for a bird tail is unexpected.
+The experiments suggest that bird tail efficacy \del{is} can be elevated substantially in the presence of turbulence matching the integral scale to the tail.
+This simplifies the mitigation of turbulent perturbations for birds and biomimetic robots harnessing biohybrid bird tails \cite{Chang2024}.
+In particular, this matching of integral scale may be further relevant from an ecological point of view.
+The wake turbulence generated by the wings has a typical vortex size is about one tenth of the wingspan \cite{Usherwood2020}, which, in the case of pigeons, corresponds to the tail length.
+Consequently, previous experimental measures of animal flight performance in \textit{laminar} inflow conditions cannot be simply extrapolated to explain flight stability and control under turbulent conditions.
+To fully explain the mechanism that causes bird tails to work more effectively in turbulence compared to their engineering counterparts, the effect of the integral turbulence length scale and turbulence intensity on the aerodynamics of lifting surfaces needs to compared at the low Reynolds number aerodynamics of birds versus high Reynolds numbers of aircraft.
+More immediately, a pigeon tail's linear increase in aerodynamic force as a function of tail spread angle and its elevated force generation in scale-matched turbulence informs the bio-inspired design of aerial robots with enhanced turbulence mitigation abilities.